eclipse-thingweb/test-things/README.md

 ## How It Works

-- External applications—known as WoT Consumer Stacks—connect to the system.
-Traefik, which handles inbound HTTP requests, or a MQTT broker for real-time, event-based communication allow them to communicate with the internal services ("Things") in two main methods.
+- External applications —known as WoT Consumer Stacks— send requests to the Things.
+Traefik, which handles inbound HTTP requests, or an MQTT broker allow them to communicate with the internal services ("Things") in two main methods.
 - The primary application services, the "Things" (A, B, C, D) reflect several functionalities like those of a Coffee Machine or Elevator.
 Every service is specified by a Thing Description (TD), a standardized metadata file that explains the service's capabilities and how to interact with it.
 - **Monitoring and Observability:** The system is built up comprehensively for monitoring.
   - Promtail collects logs from the services and sends them to Loki, a log aggregation system.